 Where to from here?

 Are you still a little uncertain about how to get ready for your first pageant?
-I’ve modelled in and judged numerous pageants, and luckily for you, I’ve created an online school The Model Masterclass, combining my business expertise in marketing, design and social media strategy, with my and first-hand knowledge of the model industry.
+Maybe you’re wondering how to find a pageant coach?
+I’ve modelled in and judged numerous pageants, and luckily for you, I’ve created an online course The Model Masterclass, combining my business expertise in marketing, design and social media strategy, with my and first-hand knowledge of the model industry.
 You can find me online for more information or at @kateheussler on Instagram!

 I hope you found this guide helpful.
 I wish you all the very best in your future endeavours to break into the Model industry, enter your first pageant, or place higher in your next pageant.